Fruit Vinegar Cocktails

 Ice cubes

-Thin lemon slices (preferably from Menton) and edible flowers for garnish
+Thin lemon slices (preferably Menton lemons) and edible flowers for garnish

 ๐Ÿ‘‰ Method